 strict: the conversion of the keywords go through the provided map, and any missing keyword raises an exception; the message with that keyword is probably ignored;

-loose: the conversion of the keywords go through the provided map, but missing keywords do not raise any error and are passed unchanged.
+loose: the conversion of the keywords go through the provided map, but missing keywords do not raise any error but are passed unchanged.

-lighting, we would define a list of MQTT keywords as
+basement, we could define a list of MQTT keywords as

-light in MQTT (as it is the new priority keyword) but
+lowergroundfloor in MQTT (as it is the new official keyword) but

 MQTT is still accepted as a keyword that gets converted to

-The mapping data is provided by a JSON formatted file.
+In practice, the mapping data is provided by a JSON formatted file.
+The JSON

 mqtt_map_schema.json is available in the